NYX Cold Brew vs Club Hopper: What's the Difference?

 Even though it is also sold as a brown, it does not behave like a warm caramel or neutral espresso brown.
 The undertone shifts darker, cooler, and more wine-brown, which is why it often reads moodier and more defined on the lips.

 Compared with Cold Brew, Club Hopper generally creates stronger definition because of the extra depth.
-It can be a better choice if Cold Brew disappears into the lip too easily or feels too soft.
-At the same time, stronger definition does not mean it will read as a pure, classic brown contour on everyone.
 On some wearers, especially where lip pigmentation already has pink, plum, or berry influence, Club Hopper can drift more visibly purple, wine, or berry-brown than expected.

 How they compare